OmarMiniesy/Notes/Defensive Security/Security Operations/Security Info & Events Mgmt/Splunk/Splunk Processing Language (SPL).md

 - `sourcetype`
 - `host`
 - `eventcode`

+> Fields can also be called [Indexed Fields](https://docs.splunk.com/Splexicon:Indexedfield), and those are stored in Splunk's inverted index, meaning that searches on these fields are faster and consume less resources.
+There are a set of automatically indexed fields, like `_time`, `host`, `source`, `sourcetype`, and `_raw`.

 Fields can be used with comparison operators for more precise searching:
 - `=, !=, <, >, <=, >=`.